top of page

 Think of a layout as the “map” of your page.
 It’s how you place papers, photos, tags, or embellishments so the page feels balanced.
 Layouts aren’t rules.
 They’re just a way to spark ideas.
 You can follow them closely or just use them as a jumping-off point.

-An junk journal open to a page with a collage of postcards, tags, numbers and washi tape on a black table.
+A junk journal open to a collage style layout with postcards, tags, numbers, and washi tape.

 A collage style layout gives a fun and lively look to your pages.